whiteoctober/silex-technical-test/README.md

 	* [Behat](http://behat.org/)?
 * Come up with a better solution to the setup route for setting up.
 * Add paging with [Pagerfanta](https://github.com/whiteoctober/Pagerfanta)
+* The database structure is a bit basic, add some more fields suitable for a news site
 * Anything else you'd like to show us.